 The European Banking Federation is the voice of the European banking sector, bringing together national banking associations from 45 countries.
 The EBF is committed to a thriving European economy that is underpinned by a stable, secure and inclusive financial ecosystem, and to a flourishing society where financing is available to fund the dreams of citizens, businesses and innovators everywhere.
 Website: www.ebf.eu Twitter: @EBFeu

-European Risk Management Council is a think tank of Chief Risk Officers and risk management executives from banks, insurances, asset management firms and other financial institutions, consultancies and global industrial companies operating in Europe.
-The Council operates in London since 2011 and representatives of more than 180 organisations participated in the Council’s think tank meetings.
-Focusing on the key themes in risk management, regulation and compliance, the Council provides an opportunity for industry discussions and facilitates professional communication and knowledge sharing in the risk management, regulation and compliance.
-The Council’s mission is to create an environment that allows effective sharing of the best industry practice in risk management and building trusted working relationships with regulators and policy makers.
+European Risk Management Council is a think tank of Chief Risk Officers and risk management executives from banks, insurers, asset and wealth management firms and other financial institutions operating in Europe.
+The Council operates in London since 2011 and representatives of more than 200 organisations participated in the Council’s think tank meetings.
+The Council is an independent and impartial international organisation with a mission to create an effective peer-to-peer platform for sharing the industry best practices in risk management, regulation and compliance.
+The Council engages the risk executives to develop thought leadership and shape risk management, compliance and regulation agenda.

 Women in Banking and Finance is a not for profit membership organisation with branches in London, Bristol, Birmingham, Edinburgh and Glasgow.
 Founded in 1980, we aim to improve diversity in the banking and finance sector.
 We are dedicated to increasing opportunity for individual members to network, learn and advise each other at every stage of their career through WIBF’s programme of workshops and events.
 The annual Women in Banking and Finance Awards for Achievement are prestigious awards which highlight the inspirational work going on every day in pursuit of diversity and excellence in the banking and finance sector.